robotlolita/robotlolita.github.io/_posts/2013-10-05-why-prototypical-oo-matters.md

 [William Cook's definition](http://wcook.blogspot.com.br/2012/07/proposal-for-simplified-modern.html),
-which describes *objects* as first-class entities of dynamically dispatched behaviour, where behaviour is a collection of named operations. *Object Orientated* (OO) is a term that describes languages supporting the dynamic creation and use of objects.
+which describes *objects* as first-class entities of dynamically dispatched behaviour, where behaviour is a collection of named operations. *Object Oriented* (OO) is a term that describes languages supporting the dynamic creation and use of objects.

 Additionally I use *object oriented* to refer to a programming philosophy